$ G $-Bessel processes and related properties: Introduction

 \section{Introduction}

-Motivated by the uncertainty problem in the financial market, Peng introduced the dynamically consistent fully nonlinear expectation called $ G $-expectation (see \cite{peng2004filtration,peng2005nonlinear,peng2019nonlinear}).
-Under the $ G $-expectation framework, Peng also introduced $ G $-normal distribution and the $ G $-Brownian motion through the $ G $-heat equation.
-Moreover, Peng \cite{peng2007G,peng2008multi,peng2019nonlinear} developed the related stochastic calculus for the $ G $-Brownian motion.
-In recent years, there has been tremendous interest in developing the $ G $-expectation theory.
-Many works have been done on the stochastic differential equations driven by the $ G $-Brownian motion, see \cite{gao2009pathwise,lin2013some,liny2013stochastic,ren2011}.
-Some properties of the stopping time under $ G $-expectation obtained in \cite{song2011hitting,liu2020exit}.
-Sample path properties of $ G $-Brownian motion investigated in \cite{wang2018sample}.
+Motivated by the uncertainty problem in the financial market, Peng introduced $ G $-normal distribution, $ G $-expectation and $ G $-Brownian motion via G-heat equation and established the corresponding stochastic differential equation theory (see \cite{peng2004filtration,peng2005nonlinear,peng2007G,peng2008multi,peng2019nonlinear}).
+In recent years, there has been a lot of research on the stochastic differential equation driven by $ G $-Brownian motion (see \cite{gao2009pathwise,lin2013some,liny2013stochastic,ren2011} and the references therein).
+Some properties of the stopping time under $ G $-expectation are established in \cite{song2011hitting,liu2020exit}.
+Sample path properties of $ G $-Brownian motion are investigated in \cite{wang2018sample}.

-If $ G $ is a linear function, then $ G $-expectation is a linear expectation and the $ G $-Brownian motion is reduced to the classical Brownian motion.
-Under linear expectation, there have been extensive study and application of Bessel processes in finance (see \cite{G2003survey,brownian2012,countinuous2013,brownian2016,yor2001expon}).
-By contrast, there is a lack of research on this subject under the $ G $-expectation.
+If $ G $ is a linear function, then the $ G $-expectation reduces to a linear expectation, and the $ G $-Brownian motion simplifies to the classical Brownian motion.
+Within the framework of linear expectation, Bessel processes have been extensively studied and applied in financial mathematics, see \cite{G2003survey,brownian2012,countinuous2013,brownian2016,yor2001expon} and the references therein.
+However, as we know, there are no results on Bessel processes under the $ G $-expectation framework ($ G $-Bessel processes).
 The main purpose of this paper is to investigate $ G $-Bessel processes.
-However, due to the characteristics of $ G $-expectation, our investigation has encountered two main difficulties.

-First, the quadratic variation process of the $ G $-Brownian motion is a continuous process with independent and stationary increments, which is not a deterministic process unless $ G $ is a linear function.
-That makes it difficult for us to collect in the computation.
-Second, in classical case, the probability of Brownian motion staying in a ball can be calculated by the density function, and the dominated convergence theorem can also be used to obtain the integral limit of the approximation function.
-However, these tools are not available in the framework of $ G $-expectation.
-In conclusion, these make it difficult for us to get the expression of $ G $-Bessel processes.
+In deriving the expression for the $ G $-Bessel process, we encountered two major difficulties.
+First, the quadratic variation process of the $ G $-Brownian motion is a continuous process with independent and stationary increments, which is non-deterministic unless $ G $ is a linear function.
+This makes it difficult to handle the integral terms related to the quadratic variation process in our calculations.
+Second, in the classical case, the probability of Brownian motion staying in a ball can be computed using the density function, and the dominated convergence theorem can be applied to obtain the integral limit of the approximation function.
+However, these tools are not applicable within the framework of $ G $-expectation.